Advocate for Adults with Disabilities

 Help sustain Merrick’s survival.

 Merrick benefits not only from public funding for the services provided, but also from its tax exempt status.
-As a human service provider, Merrick is heavily regulated by federal, state, and local law.
-It is incumbent upon Merrick and our supporters to preserve and protect this status, but also make sure that the cost of compliance is not so burdensome as to threaten Merrick’s ability to operate effectively and provide quality services.
+As a provider of human services, Merrick is heavily regulated by federal, state, and local law.
+It is incumbent upon Merrick and our supporters to preserve and protect this status, but also make sure that the cost of compliance is not so burdensome as to threaten our ability to operate effectively and provide quality services.

 Help solve problems and avoid potential pitfalls.

 Together we bring a unique understanding of the concerns of the individuals served at Merrick and the day-to-day realities of how government funded programs function and impact our relatives, friends, and neighbors.
-By stepping forward and sharing our special knowledge, we help solve problems and offer insights that serve to prevent or avoid problems.
+By stepping forward and sharing our special knowledge, we help solve problems and offer insights that serve to prevent unintended consequences.

-Standing alone while taking a position contrary to powerful interests with political clout and financial resources can be daunting.
-Nonprofits serve as the great equalizer, where individuals come together so their voices are amplified, not only by Merrick and its stakeholders but by our partnership and involvement with other organizations like MNFAC, the MN Council on Nonprofits, MOHR provider trade organizations and shared interest coalitions.
+Standing alone while taking a position contrary to powerful interests with political influence and financial resources can be daunting.
+Nonprofits serve as the great equalizer, where individuals come together so their voices are amplified, not only by Merrick and its stakeholders but by our partnership and involvement with other organizations like A-Team Minnesota, MNFAC, and the MN Council on Nonprofits.
 Moreover, we give a voice to stakeholders who may not be able or willing to advocate for themselves.

 Help strengthen democracy and leadership skills within our organization and community.